GovTechSG/sgds/README.md

 ### Vanilla JavaScript

 SGDS components makes use of [bootstrap v5.1.3 js library](https://getbootstrap.com/docs/5.1/getting-started/javascript/) as an external dependency.
 If you only need the visual parts of SGDS, or if you are [using frontend frameworks like React](https://react.designsystem.tech.gov.sg), you do not need to import this.

+>`@govtechsg/sgds` uses `bootstrap-icons` for certain components like Form but it is not ship with it.
+Install `bootstrap-icons` or use CDN if you need it.
+Please refer to [bootstrap-icons](bootstrap-icons) for usage instructions.

 ```html
 <head>